prismicio/prismic-gatsby/docs/previews.md

   Pass your merged data to your template exactly where you would your static data!

+- **Prismic-toolbar**

+  The [prismic-toolbar](https://user-guides.prismic.io/en/articles/768820-preview-a-release) can be added to the website by enabling the `prismicToolbar` option in this plugins configuration.
+This toolbar provides features to make previewing releases and generating sharable links much easier.

 ### Guide

 To get started with previews, it's key to understand the two main functions that